MCSAC Day 1: A possible solution to driver retention problem

 July 19, 2021

-The trucking industry’s problems with driver recruitment, retention and safety are economic not technical.
+The trucking industry’s problems with driver recruitment, retention and safety are economic rather than technical.

 Belzer was presenting some of his research to FMCSA’s Motor Carrier Safety Advisory Committee on Monday, during the first day of a two-day summit amongst industry stakeholders and regulators.
 The summit is being held virtually due to the COVID-19 pandemic.